API patching

 Overlays are best suited to quickly add or change existing properties.
 For example, let’s say we got an OpenAPI spec

-which defines a User
+which defines a User object:

 ...